grahamna/personalWebScraper/README.md

-# Book Scraper - I'm happy as to where this program is
+# onlineBookScraper

 This is a book scraper script that fetches chapters from a website via url and saves them into separate text files.
+I'm happy as to where this program is at for personal use.

 ## Description